Russell Sage: Political career

 In 1841, Sage was elected as alderman in Troy.
 He was re-elected to this office until 1848, while also serving for seven years as treasurer of Rensselaer County.
-He was elected to the U.S. House of Representatives as a Whig, and served, with re-election as an Oppositionist, from March 4, 1853 until March 3, 1857.
+He was elected to the U.S. House of Representatives as a Whig, and served, with re-election as an Oppositionist, from March 4, 1853, until March 3, 1857.
 He served on the Ways and Means Committee.
 Sage was the first person to advocate in Congress for the purchase of George Washington's plantation, Mount Vernon, by the government.

 Financial career

 After retiring from politics Sage settled in New York City, where he engaged in the business of selling puts and calls, as well as short-term options known as privileges.
 He has been credited with developing the market for stock options in the United States and inventing the "spread" and "straddle" option strategies, for which he was dubbed "Old Straddle" and the "Father of Puts and Calls."
 He used the options to synthesize loans at a higher interest rate than state usury laws allowed, for which he was convicted in 1869 and fined $500, with a suspended jail sentence.

 Sage bought a seat on the New York Stock Exchange in 1874, and became known as a financier.
 At the same time he saw the future of railroads, and secured stocks in western roads, notably the Chicago, Milwaukee and St. Paul Railway.
 He was president and vice-president for twelve years.
 By selling such investments, as the smaller roads were bought by major trunk-lines, he became wealthy.
 In his later years he was closely associated with Jay Gould in the management of the Wabash Railway, St. Louis and Pacific, Missouri Pacific Railroad, Missouri-Kansas-Texas Railroad, Delaware, Lackawanna and Western Railroad and the St. Louis - San Francisco Railway, for which he was director of the corporations.

 He also served as director for the American cable company, the Western Union telegraph company, and the Manhattan consolidated system of elevated railroads in New York City.
 He was a director of the Union Pacific Railroad, which was part of constructing the transcontinental railroad.
-Together with other major investors (and railroad robber barons of the nineteenth century), he made a fortune.
+Together with other major investors (and railroad pioneers of the nineteenth century), he made a fortune.
 He was a director and vice-president in the Importers and Traders' National Bank for twenty years, and also a director in the Merchants' Trust Company and in the Fifth Avenue Bank of New York City.

 Following the collapse of the Grant & Ward scheme in 1884, Sage faced a run from holders of put options that he had sold.
 He honored all demands but withdrew from the sale of options soon afterward.